Oracle Scratchpad

-Some time ago, I wrote a note about using the packaged function dbms_xplan.display_cursor()
+Some time ago, I wrote a note about using the packaged function dbms_xplan.display_cursor().

 When I tried to add a comment to the blog listing a couple more of the options that I knew, I found that I couldn’t do so without creating a google or blogger account.
-So I’ve posted them here, and I’d be happy for someone with a suitable acccount to add them to his blog so that they’re all in the same place.
+So I’ve posted them here, and I’d be happy for someone with a suitable acccount to add them to Rob’s blog so that they’re all in the same place.

 ‘All’: Prints the Query block/Object Alias section, the Predicate information, and the Column Projection information after the basic plan.